Nepalese cricket team in the United Arab Emirates in 2018–19

 The Nepal cricket team toured the United Arab Emirates in January and February 2019 to play three One Day Internationals (ODIs) and three Twenty20 International (T20I) matches, with all the fixtures taking place at the ICC Academy Ground in Dubai.

 Nepal played their first ever ODI series against the Netherlands in August 2018, drawing the two-match series 1–1.
-Nepal and the United Arab Emirates also played an ODI match against each other later the same month, in the 2018 Asia Cup Qualifier, with the UAE winning by 78 runs.
+Nepal and the United Arab Emirates also met each other in an ODI later the same month, in the 2018 Asia Cup Qualifier, with the UAE winning by 78 runs.
 On 1 January 2019, Nepal's head coach Jagat Tamata and captain Paras Khadka named a twenty-man preliminary squad for the tour.

-The Emirates Cricket Board (ECB) announced their squad without their regular captain Rohan Mustafa, as he was suspended for breaching the ECB's Player's Code of Conduct.
-Mohammad Naveed replaced him as the captain of the team for the series.
+The Emirates Cricket Board (ECB) announced their squad without their regular captain Rohan Mustafa, who was suspended for breaching the ECB's Player's Code of Conduct.
+Mohammad Naveed replaced him as the UAE captain for the series.

 Nepal won the ODI series 2–1, their first-ever ODI series win.
-In the third match, Nepal's captain, Paras Khadka, scored the first century by a batsman for Nepal in an ODI match.
+In the third match, Nepal's captain, Paras Khadka, scored the first ODI century by a batsman for Nepal.
 Nepal also won the T20I series 2–1.